kjetil-lye/lax_sod_tube/README.md

-# Generating QMC and MC data for the sodshocktube
+# Generating QMC and MC data for the Lax Sod Shock Tube

+This initial data is a stochastic initial data for the Burgers' equation that encapsulates both the Sod Shock Tube and the Lax Shock Tube.

 To checkout this repository, do